Keeping warm and well this winter

 If you're struggling to pay your energy bills, you might want to contact the CAB or the Money Advice Service, but always contact your energy supplier in the first instance, as they may be able to offer you a special tariff or payment plan.

-Energy suppliers can offer extra services and assistance to customers on a low income, with disabilities or long term health conditions.
-Services can include:
+Energy suppliers can offer extra services and assistance to customers on a low income, with disabilities or long term health conditions such as:

 - a free annual gas check